forefy/eburger/README.md

 ## Features
+- YAML template support to query contract structure and raise insights for any matches
 - Call Flow Graph inspired by naming conventions of Solidity
 - Search specific segments and highlight by parameter, function, contract etc.
 - Extensive control on graph layout